Given the unprecedented challenges of recent months, it’s perhaps unsurprising that many of us are experiencing sleep deprivation.

-Lack of sleep can lead to several mental and physical health problems, including depression, diabetes, cardiovascular disease, and obesity, highlighting the importance of getting a sufficient amount of shut-eye.
+Lack of sleep can lead to several mental and physical health problems,

 With this in mind, we decided to dig a little deeper into the world of sleep this month.
 We explored the science behind slumber and provided you with further information and resources to help you get a good night’s sleep.

 “Definitely, people are reporting more dream recall, more vivid dreams, more bizarre dreams, and more anxious dreams since March,” Deirdre Barrett, Ph.D., an assistant professor of psychology in the Department of Psychiatry at Harvard Medical School in Boston, MA, told us.